-• Participation in extracurricular activities: students may participate in up to one extracurricular activity but must not miss any classes due to this involvement.
+- Additional course requirements: students must enroll in Study Skills (T105); and - Participation in extracurricular activities: students may participate in up to one extracurricular activity but must not miss any classes due to this involvement.
 Extracurricular activities are defined as any school sponsored non-credit activity such as athletics, clubs, drama, musical groups, or student government.